-Qualifying for the Small School National Championship (that is, receiving an invitation) does not guarantee a team a spot in the field: The tournament has a limited field size, and it is possible that the field will fill and some qualifiers that wish to attend may not be able to.
+Qualifying for the SSNCT (that is, receiving an invitation) does not guarantee a team a spot in the field: The tournament has a limited field size, and it is possible that the field will fill and some qualifiers that wish to attend may not be able to.
 Teams are encouraged to register as soon as they know they have earned a berth (and have secured funding).
 It is registering for the championship, not qualifying, that guarantees a spot.

-NAQT accepts wildcard applications from schools that did not qualify by the above criteria but whose teams have demonstrated a high quality of play in academic competition throughout the year.
+At specified times, NAQT considers wildcard applications from schools that did not qualify by the above criteria but whose teams have demonstrated a high quality of play in academic competition throughout the year.
 Particular consideration will be given to schools that, for geographical reasons, had difficulty attending NAQT tournaments.

-Wildcard applications for the 2017 SSNCT are currently being accepted via online application only.
-Applications will be accepted until April 15, 2017.
+Wildcard requests for the 2024 SSNCT may now be submitted.
+Applications will be accepted until April 5, 2024.